rriobs/showscripts/README.md

 # extracting-chinese-subs
-This repository contains code to extract Chinese hard subs from the TV series 他来了请闭眼 (*Love Me If You Dare*).
+This  extracts Chinese hard subs from the TV series 他来了请闭眼 (*Love Me If You Dare*).

 To get started, install OpenCV, Tesseract, the `chi_sim` data pack for Tesseract, and PyOCR.
 ```